 When Does Zero-Down Actually Make Sense?

-Zero-down sounds great, but it’s not always the right move.
 It can be smart when:

 3 Steps to Explore a Zero-Down Structure